graemetait/cakephp-state-machine-behavior/README.md

 		public $actsAs = array('StateMachine');

-3. Create a new database table to store the states using the following schema, adjusting the table name and forein key to match your model.
+3. Create a new database table to store the states using the following schema, adjusting the table name and foreign key to match your model.
 For example, if you are adding states to a model name Placement you would use the following.

 		CREATE TABLE `placement_states` (
 		  `id` int(11) unsigned NOT NULL AUTO_INCREMENT,